Oracle bone: Changes in the nature of divination

-Keightley explains that this divination is unique in being addressed to the Sun, but typical in that 10 cattle are being offered, with 100 more to follow if the harvest is good.
+Keightley explains that this divination is unique in being addressed to the sun, but typical in that 10 cattle are being offered, with 100 more to follow if the harvest is good.

 Later divinations were more likely to be perfunctory, optimistic, made by the king himself, addressed to his ancestors, on a regular cycle, and unlikely to ask the ancestors to do anything.
-Keighley suggests that this reflects a change in ideas about what the powers and ancestors could do and the extent to which the living could influence them.
+Keightley suggests that this reflects a change in ideas about what the powers and ancestors could do, and the extent to which the living could influence them.